 - Add a new twist to old favorites.
-Instead of plain old peanut butter sandwiches, try sandwiches made with gourmet nut butters like chocolate walnut butter or vanilla cranberry peanut butter (compare prices).
+Instead of plain old peanut butter sandwiches, try sandwiches made with gourmet nut butters like chocolate walnut butter or cinnamon raisin peanut butter (compare prices).

 - Give last night's dinner new life.
 Leftover macaroni and cheese, spaghetti and meatballs or fried chicken taste great the next day.

 - Think soup.
 Soup is one of my favorite healthy lunch ideas for kids, because it's so satisfying and easy to transport in a thermos.
 You can make a big batch of soup on Sunday night, and give it to the kids for lunch all week.

 - Make food smaller.
 Bite-sized food is really appealing to kids.
 Try packing bologna and cheese rollups instead of bologna and cheese sandwiches.
 Or make mini frittatas in advance and pack them in a thermos for an appealing kid-sized lunch that's healthy, too.